sheldonhull/sheldonhull.hugo/content/docs/powershell.md

 - It is the easiest to use and understand for someone new to PowerShell, but highly recommend that it is used in exceptions and try to stick with `ForEach-Object` as your default for idiomatic PowerShell if you are learning.
 - Standard break, continue, return behavior is a bit easier to understand.

+### foreach loop

 ```powershell
 foreach ($item in $Items) { $_.Name.ToString().ToLower() }
 ```

+### Linq

-- If you find yourself exploring delegate functions in PowerShell, you should probably just use C# or find a different language as you are probably trying to screw a nail with a hammer. 😁
+If you find yourself exploring delegate functions in PowerShell, you should probably just use C# or find a different language as you are probably trying to screw a nail with a hammer. 😁

 ```powershell
 $f = [System.Func[string, string]] { param($i) $i.ToString().ToLower() }